Esther 6:1, On that night the king could not sleep.

 Verse 11-12, to bring Queen Vashti before the king with her royal crown, in order to show the peoples and the princes her beauty, for she was lovely to look at.
 But Queen Vashti refused…

 King Ahasuerus was the fourth Persian king who reigned from 485–465 BC, of the Achaemenid dynasty of the Persian Empire.
 Known as Xerxes 1 or Khshayathiya Khshayathiyanam, King of kings.
 On those days, (verse 3) in the third year of his reign, King Ahasuerus held a great banquet, a feast that was (almost) never stop, for days, up to one hundred and eighty days, (verse 4).
 In verse 5, there are still 7 more feast days.
 And of course, at a party like this, alcoholic drinks are a must.
 It is not forced (verse 8) but served according to everyone’s wishes.
-The king himself at the end of the 7th day, so merry in his heart because of the wine, had drunk heavily, issued an edict which, if you think about it again, was very stupid!
+By the end of the seventh day, the king had consumed copious amounts of wine and was feeling quite intoxicated.
+In his inebriated state, he made a foolish decree that, upon further reflection, was deemed quite absurd.

 If only that day, the queen would have agreed to be “shown off”.
-At this age, many women who were not even queens, would actually still like to show off through social media.
-If they don’t receive enough “Likes”, they would fall into much stress!
-If only the queen would have also drunken with wine, she would not lose her queen title.
-Her position would have remained secure.
-After all, had she been drunk at that time too, wine would have been a good excuse to behave stupidly in front of everyone.
+In modern times, many women, not just queens, often seek validation by showcasing themselves on social media.
+The number of likes and comments they receive can significantly impact their self-esteem, leading to stress and anxiety if their posts don’t receive the expected engagement.
+Or if only the queen had also drunk wine, she would not have lost her queen title, and her position would have remained secure.
+After all, if she had been drunk at that time too, wine could have been a good excuse for her to behave stupidly in front of everyone.
 Oh, she was just drunk! said many people.

-The name of Vhasti itself means goodness.
-It also means the best of a woman, an excellent lady!
-But according to the Midrash of Israel, she was considered wicked and evil.
-The one that had an independent mind, did not want to submit to her husband, a feminist.
-Try to read the following one from this link.
+The name Vashti itself means goodness, and it represents the best of a woman, an excellent lady!
+However, according to the Midrash of Israel, she was considered wicked and evil, someone with an independent mind who did not want to submit to her husband.
+But others view her as a feminist.
+You may read more about this perspective at the following link.

 According to the Midrash, Vashti was the great-granddaughter of King Nebuchadnezzar II of Babylon, the granddaughter of King Amel-Marduk and the daughter of King Belshazzar.
 During Vashti's father's rule, mobs of Medes and Persians attacked.
 They murdered Belshazzar that night.
 Vashti, unknowing of her father's death, ran to her father's quarters.
 There she was kidnapped by King Darius of Persia.
 But Darius took pity on her and gave her to his son, Ahasuerus, to marry.